pnachum/Functional-Asteroids/README.md

 Still a work in progress.

-Asteroids is built using HTML canvas, JavaScript, Redux, Babel, and Webpack.
+Asteroids is built using HTML canvas, JavaScript, Redux, Babel, Flow, and Webpack.

 ## Running locally